Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 - Added ‘man’ command which show command list and description for each command
 - Added ‘version’ command which show tool’s version
 - Added ‘clear’ command which clear terminal screen and return to main menu

-# Warning
-This is not a complete project, it contains several bugs and lack features.
-I'm not responsible for your lost, please be careful.
-Tool only works if MySQL database enabled binary log Contributed by Anson Tan